RELN

 How many people have RELN-related syndrome?

-As of 2022, at least 20 people with RELN-related syndrome have been described in medical research.
+As of 2025, at least 98 people with RELN-related syndrome have been identified in a medical clinic.

 Support Resources